floridop/MNXB11-fairytale/fairytale.md

 retired, leaving large acres of land as a desert, and only hills here and there where populated by living creatures, biological or not.

+Cyclops, piles of goo or a mix of the once existing creatures of the past could be seen.
+Dangerous or not, nobody wanted to find out.
+Everything was the result of the radiation of the last nuclear wars, so the creatures didn't even worked as food.

 Water powered energy was a thing of the past.
 Only the unresting sun and the terrible winds were left.